Welcome to Collin County, the fastest growing county in Texas, and one of the top growth counties in America. Why?

 Total school enrollment for ages 3 and up was estimated at

-For an outside look at Collin County schools, check out Forbes Magazine's Best and Worst School Districts for the Buck, where Collin County ranked second in the nation.
+For an outside look at Collin County schools, Forbes Magazine ranked as 2nd in the nation for its Best and Worst School Districts for the Buck.
 Additionally:

 One of the biggest improvements to county public education came in early 2010, when Collin College’s